ritvij611/Triggrs-chat/whatsapp_business_readme.md

 - WhatsApp Business API team for providing the official API
 - Next.js community for the excellent framework
+- AWS Lambda for serverless backend infrastructure
 - All contributors who help improve this platform

 ---

 **Built with ❤️ for businesses who value seamless customer communication**

+**⚠️ Disclaimer**: This project requires your own Meta Business App credentials and AWS account.
+The original developer's credentials are not included and cannot be shared.